Cortical Necrosis of the Kidneys

 In newborns, more than half of the cases occur after delivery complicated by premature detachment of the placenta.
 The next most common cause is a bacterial infection of the bloodstream (sepsis).

-Doctors may have difficulty making a diagnosis of renal cortical necrosis because it may resemble other types of acute kidney injury (see Acute Kidney Injury).
-Doctors may suspect renal cortical necrosis based on symptoms in people who have predisposing conditions.
-The diagnosis is often confirmed with an imaging test such as computed tomography (CT) angiography.
+Doctors may have difficulty making a diagnosis of renal cortical necrosis because it may resemble other types of acute kidney injury.
+Doctors may suspect renal cortical necrosis based on symptoms and the results of routine blood and urine tests in people who have predisposing conditions.
+The diagnosis is often confirmed with an imaging test such as computed tomography angiography (CT angiography).
 Kidney biopsy can give doctors the most accurate diagnostic information, but a biopsy involves removing tissue and can cause complications and may be unnecessary if the diagnosis is evident.
 Thus, a biopsy is not done in most people.

 In recent years, with improved treatment, prognosis has improved.
-About 80% of people live a year or longer, although most people need permanent dialysis (see Dialysis) or kidney transplantation.
+About 80% of people live a year or longer, although most people need permanent dialysis or kidney transplantation.